 What Are Post-Decree Modifications?

 When you’re going through a divorce or separating from your child’s other parent, you will work out child support and child custody agreements.
-Though some people come to these agreements with the help of their lawyers, a mediator, or arbitrator, other couples will have the courts make these determinations for them.
+Though some people come to these child support agreements with the help of their lawyers, a mediator, or arbitrator, other couples will have the courts make these determinations for them.
 Even if you decide these issues out of court, the courts still need to recognize the agreements legally.

 When making these determinations, the courts do their best to establish terms that provide families with long-term solutions.
 However, as circumstances change, these original orders may no longer be appropriate for you or your family.
 When this happens, you can petition the court for what is called a post-decree modification.